Everything you need to know about planning applications and building regulations is listed below.

 Statements of representatives may be asked for from the Ministry of Agriculture, Fisheries and Food (MAFF) where the proposal involves agricultural land, or health and safety executive (HSE).
 At the inquiry, anyone involved may use a lawyer or other professional to put their case.
 The inspector will make visits to the site alone, before the inquiry.
 After the inquiry the Appellant and the LPA may ask for a visit with the inspector to discuss any points raised about the site or the surroundings.

-The Appellant and the LPA will normally pay there own expenses.
+The Appellant and the LPA will normally pay their own expenses.
 However if there is an inquiry or hearing, the appellant can ask the LPA to pay some or all of the costs.
 The LPA may do likewise.
 The secretary of state will only agree to this if the party claiming can show that the other side behaved unreasonably and put them to unnecessary expense.

 The inspector sends the decision to the appellant with copies to the LPA and anyone else entitled or who has asked for a copy.
-A copy is also sent to the secretary of state with a recommendation to weather or not the appeal should be allowed.
+A copy is also sent to the secretary of state with a recommendation to whether or not the appeal should be allowed.
 The secretary of state does not have to accept the inspector's recommendations.
 New evidence may put new light on the subject.
 In these cases, both parties will have a chance to comment before a decision is made and the inquiry may be re-opened.
 The only way to appeal against the inspector's decision is on legal grounds in the high court.
 This challenge must be made within 6 weeks of the date of the decision.
 To succeed, it must be proved that the inspectorate or the secretary of state has exceeded their powers or that proper procedures were not followed.

 If you are still confused and unsure how to proceed with your project please give us at a call on 01933 551389.
 We have a team of technicians with varied experience on planning, design and technical issues.
 We deal with a large variety of projects daily and have obtained a wide knowledge on planning and building regulation requirements.
 We also liaise regularly with the local authority planning departments and building control departments.
 We would be happy to discuss your project brief and advise you the best way forward for your development project.